vykuang/de-zoomcamp/w4-analytics-eng/hw.md

   from fhv_taxi_trips
   join ...
   ```

+  - same method as the original `facts_trips` upon further inspection
   - worked in `dev`
   - deployment needs changes to be `push`d to remote repo before taking effect. `commit` and `sync` before re-running the job
   - try creating `pull` request to trigger the `build taxi` dbt job